ELY3M/elys-switch-guide.github.io/docs/extras/installing_nsps_via_usb.md

 !!! tips "you need sigpatches installed on your CFW.  go to [sigpatches](/extras/sigpatches) for instructions on installing the sigpatches.  "

-# Installing nsps over USB with Awoo + ns-usbloader
+# Installing nsps over USB with Awoo Installer + ns-usbloader

 Awoo Installer is simple installer homebrew tool for Nintendo Switch.
 More info about Awoo Installer is at [https://github.com/Huntereb/Awoo-Installer](https://github.com/Huntereb/Awoo-Installer)